 If you already know the name of Ethan Marcotte and the term “responsive design”, you have chosen the right direction.
-If not - this direction is a fortiori necessary for you.
-Let’s take a look on the brief history of the responsive design.
+If not — this direction is a fortiori necessary for you.
+Let’s take a look at the brief history of the responsive web design.

-Once upon a time there coded a guy named Ethan Marcotte.
+Once upon a time, their coded a guy named Ethan Marcotte.
 He already knew what fixed-width design and mobile revolution were, but he was not completely satisfied with these terms, and as many other mobile users he hated the problems with website performance on different screens.

 ‘This cannot last forever’ — decided Ethan one morning and started to write an article.

 The article was titled “A list apart” and saw the light of day in May 2010.
-It contained previously unknown term “responsive design” that gave Ethan an opportunity to become a godfather of a new wave in web development.
+It contained a previously unknown term, “responsive web design” that gave Ethan an opportunity to become a godfather of a new wave in web development.
 The main idea was to adopt websites to different screens.